 Instead, I want you to know my daddy.
 His name is Richard Lloyd Raymond.

-As we consider who to elect as our next president, our country needs to remember and appreciate
+As you consider who to elect as our next president, our country needs to remember and appreciate

 officers, gentlemen, and heroes like him to emulate.